LightningMods/PS4-daemon-writeup/writeup.md

 which can also be found where the ps4 keeps a list of errors

-so we need to first initlize it using
+so we need to first initialize it using

 ![pic3](https://github.com/LightningMods/PS4-daemon-writeup/blob/main/ida_3.png)

 ```
-int (*sceLncUtilInitialize)();
+int (*sceLncUtilInitialize)(void);
 ```
 which i found by backtracing shellcore to

 ```
 sceSystemServiceInitializeForShellCore()
 ```

+Note: you cannot call `sceSystemServiceInitializeForShellCore()` without being shellcore/having proper auth Or you will get EPERM.

 now we can finally run our daemon as follows

+Note: you can use LncUtil stubs instead with your SDK of choice to link these funcs But at the time I didn't make the stubs yet so I did it manually.

 ```
      sys_dynlib_load_prx("/system/common/lib/libSceSystemService.sprx", &libcmi);